Observational Constraints on the Physical Properties of Interstellar Dust in the Post-Planck Era: Extinction

 The 3.47\,$\mu$m subfeature of the 3.4\,$\mu$m complex has been attributed to bonds between H and $sp^3$ bonded (diamond-like) C \citep{Allamandola+etal_1992}.
 This feature appears to be present in the spectrum of the Galactic Center \citep{Chiar+etal_2013} and absorption in the vicinity of this feature is even stronger toward Cyg\,OB2-12 \citep{Hensley+Draine_2020}, as illustrated in Figure~\ref{fig:ext_ch}.
 While this suggests diamond-like C may be ubiquitous in both the dense and diffuse ISM, it is in conflict with the finding of \citet{Brooke+etal_1996} that the strength of the 3.47\,$\mu$m feature is better correlated with the 3.1\,$\mu$m H$_2$O ice feature (absent toward Cyg\,OB2-12) than with the 9.7\,$\mu$m silicate feature.
 Observations of these features on more sightlines are needed to clarify the evolution of hydrocarbons in the ISM.

-The attribution of the strong IR emission features to PAHs (see Section~\ref{sec:pah_emission}) implies the presence of aromatic features in the interstellar extinction curve as well as the observed aliphatic features.
+The attribution of the strong IR emission features to PAHs (see Section~\ref{sec:pah_emission}) implies the presence of aromatic features in the interstellar extinction curve in addition to the observed aliphatic features.
 Observing eight IR sources, including two Galactic Center sources and Cyg\,OB2-12, with {\it ISO}-SWS spectroscopy, \citet{Schutte+etal_1998} detected a 6.2\,$\mu$m absorption feature associated with aromatic hydrocarbons, which has a well-known corresponding emission feature.
 Subsequently, both the 3.3 and 6.2\,$\mu$m aromatic features were detected in absorption toward the Quintuplet Cluster \citep{Chiar+etal_2000,Chiar+etal_2013}, and \citet{Hensley+Draine_2020} reported detections of the 3.3, 6.2, and 7.7\,$\mu$m aromatic features in absorption toward Cyg\,OB2-12.
 While there is a feature in the extinction curve toward the Galactic Center in the vicinity of 7.7\,$\mu$m, \citet{Chiar+etal_2000} attributed it to the 7.68\,$\mu$m feature from methane ice.
-Because of the detection on the iceless sightline toward Cyg\,OB2-12, we include it in Figure~\ref{fig:ext_ch}, but note that there are substantial observational uncertainties on the depth and width of the feature in both the Galactic Center and Cyg\,OB2-12 determinations.
+Because of the detection on the iceless sightline toward Cyg\,OB2-12, we include it in Figure~\ref{fig:ext_ch}, but note that there are substantial observational uncertainties on the depth and width of the feature in both the Galactic Center and Cyg\,OB2-12 determinations that may account for the difference.
+However, it is also possible that the discrepancy is real and that there exist fundamental differences in the relative strengths of the extinction features on these two very different sightlines.
 The strength of the 7.7\,$\mu$m feature detected toward Cyg\,OB2-12 is, however, consistent with predictions of models for interstellar PAHs \citep{Draine+Li_2007}.

 While the aromatic 3.3\,$\mu$m feature is substantially weaker than the aliphatic 3.4\,$\mu$m feature in absorption, it dominates in emission.
 It is also noteworthy that the 3.3\,$\mu$m feature width is substantially broader in absorption \citep[$\Delta\lambda^{-1} \simeq 90\,$cm$^{-1}$,][]{Chiar+etal_2013,Hensley+Draine_2020} than seen in emission \citep[$\Delta\lambda^{-1} \simeq 30\,$cm$^{-1}$,][]{Tokunaga+etal_1991,Joblin+etal_1996}.